 SawStop warrants to the original retail purchaser of a new industrial cabinet saw from an authorized SawStop distributor that the saw will be free from defects in material and workmanship for TWO YEARS from the date of purchase, and that the electric motor supplied with the saw will be free from defects in material and workmanship for FIVE YEARS from the date of purchase.
-SawStop warrants to the original retail purchaser of a refurbished, demonstration or floor model industrial cabinet saw from an authorized SawStop distributor that the saw will be free from defects in material and workmanship for ONE YEAR from the date of purchase, and that the electric motor supplied with the saw will be free from defects in material and workmanship for ONE YEAR from the date of purchase, and that the electric motor supplied with the saw will be free from defects in material and workmanship for ONE YEAR from the date of purchase, and that the electric motor supplied with the saw will be free from defects in material and workmanship for ONE YEAR from the date of purchase, and that the electric motor supplied with the saw will be free from defects in material and workmanship for THREE YEARS from the date of purchase.
+SawStop warrants to the original retail purchaser of a refurbished, demonstration or floor model industrial cabinet saw from an authorized SawStop distributor that the saw will be free from defects in material and workmanship for ONE YEAR from the date of purchase, and that the electric motor supplied with the saw will be free from defects in material and workmanship for THREE YEARS from the date of purchase.

-This warranty does not apply to defects arising from misuse, abuse, negligence, accidents, normal wear-andtear, unauthorized repair or alteration, or lack of maintenance.
+This warranty does not apply to defects arising from misuse, abuse, negligence, accidents, normal wear-and-tear, unauthorized repair or alteration, or lack of maintenance.
 This warranty is void if the saw or any portion of the saw is modified without the prior written permission of SawStop, LLC, or if the saw is located or has been operated outside of the country where the authorized SawStop distributor from whom the saw was purchased resides.